 Some are hard to navigate.
 They might be missing new products or services.
 No brochures or white papers are available.
 Some have parts of the website that looks totally different than the rest of the brand.

-These problems are compounded in websites with 100+ web pages.
+These problems are compounded in websites with 100+ pages.
 Big websites mean bigger design challenges.

-We just wrapped up a web design for a business with 100+ web pages.
+We just wrapped up a website design for a business with 100+ web pages.
 It was huge – just like the energy services company itself.

 But we learned a lot along the way.
-And that's what we're discussing today - the challenges, how to overcome them, and what many business web designs are missing.
+And that's what we're discussing today - the challenges, how to overcome them, and what many business website designs are missing.

 Plus, web design tips straight from the design team who built the site.

 Now let’s get into it.